 - 1–2 tbsp milk

 - For a richer dough, increase the butter to 115 (8 tbsp) and use 360 g (3 cups) flour total.
-A reader recommended this tip, and I have to say, it’s my preferred method.
+The texture is incredible.

 - Make sure the melted butter and milk mixture has cooled slightly before making the dough.
 If it’s too hot, the dough will become incredibly sticky like cake batter (I’ve experienced this many times).
 If this happens to you, don’t worry- wait for the dough to cool down before adding more flour, if needed.